Health After 2020

-What are the expectations of funding recipients in the delivery of the dialogue session?
+What are the expectations of program participants in the delivery of the dialogue session?

 The dialogue session will take the form of a public lecture delivered in partnership with UBC Health as part of the UBC Health Dialogue Series.
-Members of the UBC Health team will be available to assist with the overall event delivery, but all lecture content and the convening of a collaborative panel of speakers will be the responsibility of the funding recipient.
+Members of the UBC Health team will be available to assist with the overall event delivery, but all session content and the convening of a collaborative panel of speakers will be the responsibility of program participants.

 When will the dialogue session be held?

 Dialogue sessions will be delivered as part of the UBC Health Dialogue Series.
-These sessions are expected to begin in September 2021 and spread throughout the academic year.
-Applicants have an opportunity to give an indication of preferred timing of the lecture as part of the application process.
-The UBC Health team will work collaboratively with all funding recipients to determine event dates and distribute them throughout the year.
+These sessions are expected to begin in early 2023 and take place throughout the calendar year.
+Applicants have an opportunity to give an indication of preferred timing of the session as part of the application process.
+The UBC Health team will work collaboratively with program participants to determine and distribute event dates throughout the year.